Israel’s northern borderlands: Nationalist fervour, anxiety, indifference

 The locals go about their errands with semiautomatic rifles slung over a shoulder or a pistol wrapped around one of their thighs.

-Erez, a straight-talking shop owner, estimates that around half the settlement has left, leaving the place with "no life".
+Erez, a straight-talking shop owner, estimates that around half the town has left, leaving the place with "no life".

 She has only opened her store to socialise with those who have stayed behind.
-She motions to her friend, Talia, who is sitting on a stool outside the shopfront and who, like others from the settlement, only wanted to give her first name.
+She motions to her friend, Talia, who is sitting on a stool outside the shopfront and who, like others from Kiryat Shmona, only wanted to give her first name.
 Behind them, rows of mannequins draped in denim face out onto a dusty, sun-drenched courtyard.

 On October 7, the armed wing of the Palestinian group Hamas launched a surprise attack on southern Israel.
 Israel has responded with a near-constant aerial bombardment of the Gaza Strip and cut off water, power and fuel supplies to the 2.3 million people who live inside the Palestinian enclave.